Are you teaching an undergraduate or graduate course next semester?

 University Project Bidding Timeline

-- April 26-May 9: Second Round of Bidding announced by DOS
+- November 2019: Second Round of Bidding announced by DOS

 Each university may submit up to 6 project proposals.
 In cases where a topic is oversubscribed, the requested State Department office will choose between the universities based on the appropriateness of the intended implementation of their specific project.
 Faculty are invited to bid ONLY on projects that can be executed if selected.
 As has become tradition, the Department of State will open a brief Second Round of Bidding once it matched the projects from the first round.
 This will only include projects that were not matched in the first round, enabling faculty to pick up additional projects if your initial bids weren’t accepted.